nesterovsky-bros/vector-database/README.md

 3. To achieve the goal we use "divide and conquer" method.

 3.1.
 Split whole vector space in two parts.
-  There are multiple ways to do this but we selected one of the simplest and awailable in the SQL.
+  There are multiple ways to do this but we selected one of the simplest and available in the SQL.
   For each dimension we calculate a mean `avg()` and standard deviation `stdev()`.
   For the split we select a dimension with highest standard deviation, and split in the mean point.
   This gives us two subsets of vectors of similar cardinality.